jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 ## Changes from 02 to 03

-* De-conflicted lookup path segments.
+* De-conflict lookup path segments.
-* More useful reverse search.
+* More useful reverse searches.
+* Include RPKI-related reverse search links in returned data for an entity, an IP network, or an autonomous system number.
+* No need for search by handle when lookup by handle is available.

 {backmatter}